yonicon/FolloWin-LV2023/README.md

  In order to run this code you need LabVIEW 2023 or compatible.

- To use just open the project file "FolloWin.lvproj" in LabVIEW enviroment then open and run the top level VI "FolloWinDemo.vi"
+ To use just open the project file "FolloWin.lvproj" in the LabVIEW enviroment, then, open and run the top level VI "FolloWinDemo.vi"

- I hope you will find this Demo and the object useful.
+ I hope you will find this Demo and the FolloWin object useful.

 Cheers, Yoni
    YonCoh@gmail.com